Online Voting System

 Certification Date

+All verification activity is timestamped.
 It is also possible to perform the verification process at any point during an election.
-If the verification steps were successfully performed midway through an election, it would trigger the certification mark and date to appear on the results page.
+When successfully performed midway through an election, it would trigger the certification mark and date to appear on the results page.
 Voting could continue with ballots being cast after the date of certification.
 This is ok, but it must be understood that any voting activity after the date of certification is not considered part of the certification.
 An election manager would need to again perform verification after the conclusion of all voting in order to generate a refreshed certification date that includes all voting activity.
 An election manager may repeatedly perform the verification with verification history viewable in a client’s account.

 Related content…